 - Decals to the outside of the bookcase.
 Phrase and themed decals add a bit of personality to a bookshelf.
 For example, apply a decal with your favorite quote for your dining room to store your dishes or sport team decals for a man cave or sports lover’s bedroom.
 Decals are very versatile and easy to apply.

-Before decorating your bookshelf, make sure any and all paint or stain is completely dry before you add fabric or paper, stencils or decals.
+Before decorating your bookshelf, make sure any paint or stain is completely dry before you add fabric or paper, stencils, or decals.